Everything You Need to Know About Importing Electronics from China to India

 • These import restrictions are imposed to boost the Indian domestic manufacturers and support the “Make in India” campaign.
 This move can lower the cost of electronic items.

-• The government will allow the import of goods that meet safety standards and BIS standards.
+• The government will allow the import of goods that meet safety and BIS standards.

 • The non-compliant goods will face re-exportation or destruction.

-From the above information, the following conclusions can be made as follow; For you to import goods from China:
+From the above information, the following conclusions can be made as follows: For you to import goods from China:

-1. You as an importer of electronics goods from China to India need to have an import license.
+• As an importer of electronics goods from China to India, we need an import license.

-2. The products must meet the safety as well as all the relevant BIS standards.
+• The products must meet the safety standards all the relevant BIS standards.

-Let’s understand what are rules and regulations for importing goods in India -
+Let’s understand what are rules and regulations are for importing goods in India -

-Role of BIS in imports in India -
+What is the Role of BIS in Imports in India?

 BIS (Bureau of Indian Standards) maintains the quality and safety of products manufactured in India.
-BIS also stipulates specific standards imported in India under the FMCS and X schemes etc.
+BIS also stipulates specific standards imported in India under the FMCS License and X schemes, etc.

 It has three key functions:

-3. As a means of indicating that a product meets BIS specifications – it allows the use of the Standard Mark otherwise referred to as the ISI Mark.
+• As a means of indicating that a product meets BIS specifications, it allows the use of the Standard Mark, otherwise referred to as the ISI Mark.

-The BIS permits the use of ISI Mark under its product certification schemes.
+The BIS permits the use of the ISI Mark under its product certification schemes.
 It may be noted that certification is done on a largely voluntary basis, though certain product types have a mandatory requirement for certification.
-The imported products are covered by the following certification schemes detailed below -
+The imported products are covered by the following BIS Certification Scheme, as detailed below:

 • This category of EIT and ICT products includes mobile phones, laptops, smart watches, Bluetooth speakers, television sets, and LED lights.

-• Any importer of a CRS product from China (or from any other country) is under the obligation to get that product registered with the BIS.
+• Any importer of a CRS product from China (or from any other country) is under the obligation to get that product a BIS registration.
 The certification is not given to the importer but to the maker of the goods.

-• It is also possible for the importer to be the local representatives of the Chinese manufacturer in India and seek the certificate on their behalf.
+• It is also possible for the importer to be the local representative of the Chinese manufacturer in India and seek the certificate on their behalf.

 2. Foreign Manufacturers Certification Scheme (FMCS):